Autism Is a World

-Autism Is a World is an American short subject documentary film by Academy Award Producer and Director Gerardine Wurzburg and allegedly written by Sue Rubin, an autistic woman who is said to have learned to communicate via the discredited technique of facilitated communication.
+Autism Is a World is a 2004 American short subject documentary film by Academy Award Producer and Director Gerardine Wurzburg and allegedly written by Sue Rubin, an autistic woman who is said to have learned to communicate via the discredited technique of facilitated communication.
 It was nominated in the 77th annual Academy Awards for Best Documentary Short Subject.

 Synopsis

 Rubin is an autistic woman who was diagnosed as intellectually disabled in early childhood.
 The film alleges that at the age of thirteen, she learned to express herself through typing of a computer keyboard, revealing that she was in fact highly intelligent.
 Rubin's dialogue is narrated by actress Julianna Margulies.

 Production

 The film was produced and directed by Gerardine Wurzburg and co-produced by the CNN cable network.
 It aired as part of the series CNN Presents.
 Douglas Biklen, the director of the Facilitated Communication Institute, was a co-producer.